dealingwith/poole/_posts/2017-12-16-pizza-and-net-neutrality.markdown

 ---
 layout: post
 title: "Pizza and net neutrality"
-excerpt: '"Net neutrality has been explained using pizza at least three times..."'
+excerpt: 'Net neutrality has been explained using pizza at least three times...'
 date: 2017-12-16 08:57:36 -0600
 comments: true
 categories: